 The U.S. Office of Civil Rights may impose penalties on us if we do not fully comply with requirements of HIPAA.
 Penalties will vary significantly depending on factors such as whether we knew or should have known of the failure to comply, or whether our failure to comply was due to willful neglect.
 These penalties include civil monetary penalties of \$100 to \$50,000 per violation, up to an annual cap of \$1,500,000 for identical violations.
 A person who knowingly obtains or discloses individually identifiable health information in violation of HIPAA may face a criminal penalty of up to \$50,000 per violation and up to one-year imprisonment.
 The criminal penalties increase to \$100,000 per violation and up to five years imprisonment if the wrongful conduct involves false pretenses, and to \$250,000 per violation and up to 10 years imprisonment if the wrongful conduct involves the intent to sell, transfer, or use identifiable health information for commercial advantage, personal gain, or malicious harm.
 The U.S. Department of Justice is responsible for criminal prosecutions under HIPAA.
-Furthermore, in the event of a breach as defined by HIPAA, we have specific reporting requirements to other state and federal regulators, including the Federal Trade Commission, and/or to the media.
+Furthermore, in the event of a breach as defined by HIPAA, we have specific reporting requirements to the Office of Civil Rights under the HIPAA regulations as well as to affected individuals, and we may also have additional reporting requirements to other state and federal regulators, including the Federal Trade Commission, and/or to the media.
 Issuing such notifications can be costly, time and resource intensive, and can generate significant negative publicity.
 Breaches of HIPAA may also constitute contractual violations that could lead to contractual damages or terminations.